 In order to get continuous access to Google Keyword Planner with precise search volume data for keywords, you will need to maintain the Google Ads spend.

-It is important to note that if you stop spending money on Google Ads, you will likely only see limited keywords data in Google AdWords Keyword Planner and even risk losing access to it.
+It is important to note that if you stop spending money on Google Ads, you will likely only see limited keywords data in Google Ads Keyword Planner and even risk losing access to it.

 The Best Google Keyword Planner Alternatives

 Even if you spend money on Google Ads and have full access to Google's own keyword research tool, you might want to consider some of its alternatives.

 Keyword Planner is created to find keywords for ads and does not display popular long tail keyword suggestions.
 In fact, it hides many valuable keywords that can be easily found when using some of the free Keyword Planner alternatives listed below.